HanumanthDB/MCP-Projects/swagger-mcp-server/README.md

 ## Overview

-A generic Model Context Protocol (MCP) server built using Spring Boot that dynamically converts any Swagger/OpenAPI (v2 or v3, JSON or YAML) API into MCP-exposed tools.
+A generic Model Context Protocol (MCP) server built with Spring Boot that dynamically converts any Swagger/OpenAPI (v2 or v3, JSON or YAML) API into MCP-exposed tools.
 Every discovered API endpoint is exposed as a tool, enabling secure and unified access via the MCP interface, compatible with Cline and similar clients.
 The server provides both RESTful and Server-Sent Events (SSE) transport at `/tools`, `/tools/{toolId}/invoke`, and `/mcp`.

+---

+## Features

+- Dynamic discovery and exposure of Swagger/OpenAPI APIs as MCP tools
+- REST and Server-Sent Events (SSE) transport for seamless integration
+- Fully compatible with Cline and other MCP clients
+- Automatic endpoint registration and flexible API discovery
+- Support for both JSON and YAML Swagger/OpenAPI specs (v2 and v3)
+- Minimal configuration required—just point at your Swagger spec
+- Easily extensible for custom auth, dynamic switching, and refresh

+---

+## Prerequisites

+- Java 17+ (required)
+- Maven 3.6+
+- Internet access for fetching Swagger specifications (unless using local files)

 ---